 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The policies applied in these consolidated financial statements are based on IFRS in effect as of March 31, 2022.
+The policies applied in these consolidated financial statements are based on IFRS in effect as of April 1, 2022.

-These consolidated financial statements were authorized for issue in accordance with a resolution of the Board of Directors dated on May 25, 2022.
+These consolidated financial statements were authorized for issue in accordance with a resolution of the Board of Directors dated May 24, 2023.